 Knowledge of change management, relevant legislation, contemporary cases in mental and physical health

-The successful Consultant Psychiatrist will receive an excellent £154,000 per annum.
-We currently have permanent positions available for full time and part time on days only.
+The successful Consultant Psychiatrist will receive an excellent Competitive Salary.
+We currently have permanent vacancies for both full time and part time hours available.
 In return for your hard work and commitment you will receive the following generous benefits:

-**£8,400 Car Allowance**
+**£8,400 Car Allowance + up to £8,000 relocation**

 30 days annual leave plus bank holidays and your birthday off!